dreamcatcher-tech/network/Inbox/2024-01-30 1011 how to use git repos in deno.md

 A pure kv store implementation can provide trigger abilities to watch paths and chains.

 Use s3 to store commit snapshots.

+Do we even need git, if we are just running isolates and helps, and user input ?

+Making a separate set of isolates that act like a persistent filesystem ?
+So reading from paths etc would be handled by this set of services.
+They could be accessed using browser or with clouds.
+They could provide triggers.
 # V1
 isolate pulls the latest commit from gh.